 These ratings take into account all international "A" matches for which results could be found.
 Ratings tend to converge on a team's true strength relative to its competitors after about 30 matches.
 Ratings for teams with fewer than 30 matches should be considered provisional.
-Match data are primarily from International Football 1872 - Present web site maintained by Raoul S. da Silva Curiel.
+International football data is primarily from rsssf.com, theroonba.com, and soccer-db.info.
 Other sources are listed on the football links page.
-If you wish to be notified by e-mail every time the ratings are updated, use the sign-up form.

 The ratings are based on the following formulas:

 Rn is the new rating, Ro is the old (pre-match) rating.

 K is the weight constant for the tournament played: